Aneczka00/EdgeDetection_LesAnt/0_LiteratureReview/README.md

   - **[https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2024TC008713?af=R]()**

   - **Objective**:
 This study aims to develop a new kinematic model for the early opening of the Equatorial Atlantic Ocean, addressing challenges posed by limited magnetic data and complex fracture zones.
-Its goal is toto re-evaluate tectonic settings, including continental margins and the Cretaceous Jurassic Line (CJL).
+Its goal is to re-evaluate tectonic settings, including continental margins and the Cretaceous Jurassic Line (CJL).
 The research also intends to improve understanding of the triple junction's evolution between the Equatorial Atlantic, Central Atlantic, and proto-Caribbean oceans, and its implications for Lesser Antilles Arc subduction hazards.

   - **Methods**:
 The researchers used GPlates and PyGPlates software to create their kinematic reconstruction.
 They built upon the Moulin et al. (2010) South Atlantic model, updating timing of rotations based and adjusting continental block boundaries in northern South America.
 The methods used were as follows: